-The Delhi High Court on Monday quashed the income tax reassessment notices issued to NDTV founders Prannoy Roy and Radhika Roy in March 2016 over certain interest-free loans advanced to RRPR Holding, the promoter of NDTV.
+The Delhi High Court on Monday quashed the income tax reassessment notices issued to NDTV founders Prannoy Roy and Radhika Roy in March 2016 over certain interest-free loans advanced by RRPR Holding, the promoter of NDTV.

-A Division Bench of Justices Dinesh Mehta and Vinok Kumar also slapped costs of ₹2 lakh on the Income Tax Department for issuing the notice
+A Division Bench of Justices Dinesh Mehta and Vinok Kumar also slapped costs of ₹2 lakh on the Income Tax Department for issuing the notice.

 It said that while no amount of cost can be enough in these cases, the Income Tax Department must pay a token cost of ₹1 lakh each to Prannoy Roy and Radhika Roy.